 Punctuation, grammatical errors or typos can reduce the reviewers trust in the final document.
 Such errors make the company look sloppy in front of regulators, clinical sites or trial sponsor.

-Additionally a medical writer needs to master writing software such as Microsoft Word.
+Additionally, a medical writer needs to master writing software such as Microsoft Word.
 Inability to effectively use such software will cause issues with document formatting, resulting in delays and frustration.

-A scientist is responsible the clinical trial strategy.
+A scientist is responsible for the clinical trial strategy.
 In some organizations, the role of the scientist may be combined with that of the medical writer or that of project management.

-Brainchild behind overall clinical strategy
+The brainchild behind the overall clinical strategy

 Prior to the start of any clinical trial, a lot of work is put into designing a cost-effective, safe and effective study.
 Depending on the trial design, there may be quite a bit of back-and-forth between the regulator and the sponsor or CRO.